mpluswow/wow-modding/diablo_readme.md

 ## GUI + API Game Launcher

 This game launcher have been build using AI tools.

-It's a Flask API + TKInter GUI based Python project.
+This is a Flask API + TKInter GUI based Python project.

 ## Installation Instructions